United Stats of America

-United Stats of America is a documentary that airs on History and is hosted by Randy and Jason Sklar.
+United Stats of America is a documentary that aired on the History Channel hosted by Randy and Jason Sklar.
 The show premiered on May 8, 2012.

 Synopsis

 The show explores the stories behind the statistics that shaped the history of America.

 Episodes

 Critical reception

 The New York Times' Neil Genlinzer gave the show a positive review.
 Rob Owens from the Pittsburgh Post-Gazette said that the show wants to be a 30-minute show that was stretched into an hour.
 The A.V.
-Club reviewer Phil Dyess-Nugent gave the show a B- and said it was a fun show.
+Club reviewer Phil Dyess-Nugent gave the show a B− and said it was a fun show.